 In April we worked with Massachusetts legislator to submit legislation to establish an Aphasia Awareness Commission in Massachusetts.

 In June we will be holding an Aphasia Awareness Day at the State House in Boston.

 We hope our efforts as well as all the events in May for Better Hearing and Speech month will raise awareness about communication disorders and help to promote treatments that will improve the quality of life for those who have lost their ability to communicate.

 Thank you for providing such a great resource for families whose lives are turned upside down when a family member or friend’s ability to communicate is suddenly taken away.
 Having a resource to find speech pathologists and resources to advocate at all levels of government is wonderful.

-Karen Kelly, CCC-SLP
+Submitted by: Karen Kelly, CCC-SLP